gvwilson/sensibleadventures/cloudherd/new.md

 Something heavy thumped on the floor behind her.
 A hand clamped over her mouth as a strong arm wrapped around her, pinning her own arms to her sides.
 A low voice spoke in her ear, its owner's lowland accent rounding the long vowels.
-"I'm not going to hurt you, young miss, but I'll need you to be keeping still."
+"I'm not going to hurt you, respected, but I'll need you to be keeping still."
 It was the escaped ranger!

 "Mmph!"
 She struggled anyway, knowing it was hopeless---he was twice